raymond-chen6/CarND-P5-Vehicle-Detection/README.md

 The code for this step is contained in ./utility.py from line 8 to 18.
 I use skimage.feature.hog() in get_hog_features() function to extract HOG features.

-I started by reading in all the `vehicle` and `non-vehicle` images in the 3rd code cell of the IPython notebook.
+I started by reading in all the `vehicle` and `non-vehicle` images in the 3rd code cell of the IPython notebook "./vehicle_detection_final_v2.ipynb".
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]
 ![alt text][image2]

 I then explored different color spaces and different `skimage.feature.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.feature.hog()` output looks like.

 Here is an example using the `YCrCb` color space and HOG features visualization with parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`: